tjkendon/COMP-1502---Assignment-3/spec.md

 ### User Interface Class

 Your UI should present a menu to the HR staffer and allow them to do the following (each of these should involve a call to the processor):
-* load employee data from file
-* save employee data to file
 * add a new employee - prompt for each of piece of information, this will vary with the type of employee (ask that first)
 * enter weekly hours - should prompt for employee id and the for the number of hours worked (if there is such an employee and they are hourly)
 * enter weekly sales - should prompt for employee id and the for the number of sales (if there is such an employee and they are comissioned)